6 Reasons why you need to be using a VPN

 Should I really be using a VPN?

-Using a VPN is essential in our fast-paced, constantly developing society due to the fact that your privacy and personal information are constantly at risk of being breached and collected.
+Using software such as a dedicated personal VPN, is essential in our fast-paced, constantly developing society due to the fact that your privacy and personal information are constantly at risk of being breached and collected.
 Stay safe and protect yourself in order to avoid potential further consequences as a result, which could have all been dodged if you had just used a simple VPN connection.

 Ultimately, if you do not want to constantly use a VPN, at least make sure to do so when you are connected to a public WiFi network, as that is usually the most common place your personal information can get stolen.